 God is the greatest Giver.
 He has given us His Son for our salvation and He has given us His Spirit to become worshippers and witnesses.
-May we ensure that we do not grieve or quench this Holy Person but now, as temples of the Holy Spirit, allow His work to be fulfilled in our lives!
+May we ensure that we do not grieve or quench this Holy Person but now, as temples of the Holy Spirit, allow His presence and power to be demonstrated through our lives!